terchiem/movie-fan/README.md

 ### Pagination of search results
 - Right now the app only returns the first 10 search results from the OMDB API.
 The API has support for pages, so I would like to utilize pagination and allow the user to browse more search results.

+### Most upvoted/downvoted movies
+- Since it's possible to query movies by vote count, I would like to implement a feature where you can see the top 10 upvoted or downvoted movies currently on the database.

 ### Client and Server tests
 - Currently there are no written tests.
 At the very least, I would like to have render and snapshot tests for my frontend components and some route tests for my backend.